 Build without breaking the bank

-As we’ve seen, our florist could use a blog but it’s not a must so if you’re on a tight budget, rather than cutting corners, just don’t do it and the same goes for our friend, the author.
+As we’ve seen, our florist could use a blog but it’s not a must so if you’re on a tight budget.
+Instead of cutting corners, just don’t do it.
+The same goes for our friend, the author.
 There is simply no way to achieve a professional look, feel and actual functionality on the cheap.
 When it comes to creatives like painters, photographers, clothing designers, unless your blog or website looks impeccable, your project has failed from day one.
 More so in the case of stylists since their entire core business is conveying a look and feel that is different and establishes its own style.

 Choices, choices, choices